 Firefox Private Network: Mozilla has restarted a Firefox trial that had previously stopped in January on 2019.

-The new feature it's currently testing is 'Firefox Private Network', a private mediation service powered by Cloudflare.
+The new feature it is currently testing is 'Firefox Private Network', a private proxy service supported by Cloudflare.

-The company says the new service can be useful on networks you can't trust, such as a public one Wi-Fi access.
+The company says the new service may be useful on networks that you can't trust, such as a public Wi-Fi network.

 Once connected to the service, it hides your IP address and the traffic between your computer and the proxy server is encrypted.